wlesavo/playground-qbyes1cj/markdowns/welcome.md

 int x = pos%WIDTH;
 int y = pos/WIDTH;
 ```
-To move pos say UP, we would have to do it the hard way
+To move position say UP, we would have to do it the hard way
 ``` cpp
 int x = pos%WIDTH;
 int y = pos/WIDTH;